timmyichen/cspp/drafts/_sources/unit1/u01-labcheck.rst

 3. I can use string concatenaiton to combine strings.
 4. I can predict the result of operations on strings.
 5. I can predict the behavior of two different datatypes that are operated upon.
-6. I can convert datatypes from one value to another.
+6. I can convert datatypes from one type to another.
 7. I can use variables to store Python data.
 8. I can reference a variable in its own reassignment statement.
 9. I can write a program to get user input.